-With increased use of educational tools throughout the Navitas Professional Year coursework, participants will need to bring their own device (e.g. laptops, tablets) during training sessions in order to fulfill work-simulated activities.
+With increased use of educational tools throughout the Navitas Professional Year - Engineering coursework, participants will need to bring their own device (e.g. laptops, tablets) during training sessions in order to fulfill work-simulated activities.

 - Hard Drive: 128GB SSD (256GB SSD recommended if not using Cloud storage)

 - Display: 13 inch full HD (1920 x 1080) with a built-in webcam

 - WiFi: 802.1x compliant

 - Australian workplace culture - Designed to provide both an overview and insight to the expectations of appropriate, safe working behaviours in the Australian context.
 Combines practical skill development through activity and professional knowledge to demonstrate competence to a level of understanding and applying safe work practices.

 - Working with diversity/Making a presentation -This combines the practical skills development required for professional presentations.
 The trainer will show you industry models to ensure a successful presentation every time.
 Integrated to this module is the subject of diversity and how to approach the many people who create the Australian workplace.

 - Customer service and research skills - This topic allows you to take a deep dive on the industry of your choice to understand the winning strategies, understand the drivers of customer service in that industry and be equipped to make an outstanding impression for employment success.

 - Networking skills - It provides a practical, professional outcome for any emerging professional, with the topic creating opportunity to leverage industry exposure.
 A wide range of individual techniques are explored, both digital and personal, so that the emerging professional can pick and choose the ones that fit their natural style.